-SECTION IV

-STARTUP AND CHECKOUT
+SECTION IV STARTUP AND CHECKOUT

-This section is written in a step by step approach to start up an Inverter Drive System.
-If during the course of startup and checkout a step/indication cannot be performed, refer to Section VI, TROUBLESHOOT-ING, Table 6-1.
-This Troubleshooting Table is written to follow each startup step in sequence.
-In the event that the Troubleshooting Section must be used during startup, remember that the enclosure doors may have electrical interlocks.
-When you open one cabinet door, it may shut the system down.
+This section is written in a step by step approach to start up a single inverter module (3 phase) Inverter Drive System.
+If during the course of startup and checkout a step/indication cannot be performed, refer to Section VI, TROUBLESHOOTING, Table 6-1.
+This Troubleshooting table is written to follow each startup step in sequence.

-IF DOOR INTERLOCKS (IF SUPPLIED) ARE DEACTIVATED OR BYPASSED, EXTREME CAUTION MUST BE USED - BE SURE TO REMEMBER TO RETURN INTERLOCKS TO OPERATING CONDITION AFTER MEASUREMENT OR TROUBLE-SHOOTING.
+IF DOOR INTERLOCKS (IF SUPPLIED)

+ARE DEACTIVATED OR BYPASSED, EXTREME

+CAUTION MUST BE USED - BE SURE TO

+REMEMBER TO RETURN INTERLOCKS TO

+OPERATING CONDITION AFTER MEASUREMENT OR TROUBLESHOOTING.